-Even the simplest of antique watches will contain hundreds of parts.
-Each component has a critical part to play in the time keeping process.
-The key components are described in the glossary below.
+Even the simplest of antique watches can contain over a hundred parts.
+Each component has a critical part to play in the timekeeping process.
+The key components are described in the antique watch glossary below.

-Ancre is a French word which translates to anchor and indicates that the watch movement is equipped with a lever escapement.
+Ancre is a French word that translates to anchor and indicates that the watch movement is equipped with a lever escapement.

 The balance staff is the centre shaft or axle on the balance wheel.
 Each end has a “pivot”, which is a very thin point that the balance wheel rides on.
 The pivots are supported by the balance jewels.

 The balance is a weighted wheel that rotates back and forth, being returned toward its centre position by the balance spring.
 It is driven by the escapement, which transforms the rotating motion of the watch gear train into impulses delivered to the balance wheel.

 A barrel is a cylindrical metal box closed by a cover, surrounded by a ring of geared teeth.
 It contains a spiral spring called the mainspring, which provides power to run the timepiece.

 The bezel is a part of the watch’s outer case, it is not considered part of the movement.
 It is the metal “frame” that holds the crystal in place on the watch.
 On a pocket watch, the bezel is almost always circular, but on wristwatches, the bezel can be almost any shape.
 Most open-face pocket watches have screw-on or hinged bezels, while most hunter-case pocket watches have “snap-on” bezels.

 Bluing steel is a process that tempers the steel and creates a protective oxidised coating that helps to prevent watch hands from rusting.
 First, the steel hands are cleaned and polished.
 Next, the hands are heated, over a bed of brass filings, to a high temperature.
 The layer of brass filings is used to maintain a stable temperature exchange.
 The steel changes colour from gold to brown and then purple before it settles to blue.